 Before buying a life insurance policy, it’s helpful to review your medical records to have a clear understanding of your current state of health.
 Your health is a major factor in setting monthly premiums, which can be measured in tests for blood, urine, blood pressure, and other physical details.
 Most life insurance firms require these tests for applicants.
 Nonetheless, even if you do not pass these exams, you still have options for access to life insurance coverage.

-Effect of pre-existing conditions on life insurance
+What is the effect of pre-existing conditions on life insurance?

 If you have a pre-existing condition, it usually means you will pay more for less coverage.
 You may be paying as much as 10 percent more per year if you have HIV, cancer, heart disease, or several other conditions that are considered high-risk.
 People with high blood pressure and high cholesterol also fit this category.